Canned Heat: Hooker 'n Heat and the death of Wilson

 With Taylor and Mandel gone, Vestine returned on guitar, accompanied by bassist Antonio de la Barreda who had played with de la Parra for five years in Mexico City and was previously a member of the groups Jerome and Sam & the Goodtimers.
 This lineup went into the studio to record with John Lee Hooker the tracks that would yield the double album, Hooker 'n Heat.
 The band and Hooker first met while at Portland International Airport and discovered they were fans of each other's work.
 Hooker and Canned Heat became good friends and Hooker had stated that Wilson was "the greatest harmonica player ever".

 The planned format for the sessions called for Hooker to perform a few songs by himself, followed by some duets with Wilson playing piano or guitar.
 The rest of the album featured Hooker with some backing by the group (sans Bob Hite, who co-produced the album along with Skip Taylor).
-The album was finished after Wilson's passing and became the first album in Hooker's career to make the charts, topping out at number 73 in February 1971.
+The album was finished after Wilson's death and became the first album in Hooker's career to make the charts, topping out at number 73 in February 1971.
 Hooker 'n Heat reunited in 1978 and record a live album at the Fox Venice Theatre in Los Angeles, released in 1981 as, Hooker 'n Heat, Live at the Fox Venice Theatre, under Rhino Records.
 Also in 1989, Canned Heat (and many others) guested on John Lee Hooker's album The Healer.

 Shortly after the original Hooker 'n Heat sessions, Wilson, who had always suffered from depression, was said by some to have attempted suicide by driving his van off the road near Hite's home in Topanga Canyon.
 Unlike other members of the band, Wilson did not have much success with women and was deeply upset and frustrated by this.
 His depression also worsened over time.
 On September 3, 1970, just before leaving for a festival in Berlin, the band learned of Wilson's death by barbiturate overdose; his body was found in a sleeping bag on a hillside behind Hite's home.
 Although Wilson's cause of death was officially listed as accidental, De la Parra and other members of the band believed it was a suicide.
 Wilson died at age 27, just weeks before Jimi Hendrix, and then Janis Joplin, would also die at the same age.